earthcube/hydrography.org/pages/contact.md

 layout              : page
 title               : "Contact"
-meta_title          : "Contact and use our contact form" subheadline         : "Contact Form" teaser              : "Get in touch with me?
-Use the contact form." permalink           : "/contact/"
+meta_title          : "Contact and use our contact form" teaser              : "Get in touch with me?" permalink           : "/contact/"
 ---
-If you need a fabulous contact form for your website, I suggest you use the free version of [Wufoo](http://www.wufoo.com/)
+If you need to keep in touch with the web developer or concerning data downlaod please write to Giuseppe Amatulli: g.amatulli [at] spatial-ecology.net.